-A number of tutorials designed to transfer technical and professional knowledge and knowhow as part of the experiential learning process.
-These interactive and specialized tutorials are used to teach by examples the use of software like Thomson Reuters' Eikon and Bloomberg professional and to tutor trading processes and techniques.
+Several tutorials designed to transfer technical and professional knowledge and knowhow as part of the experiential learning process.
+These interactive and specialized tutorials are used to teach by example the use of software like Thomson Reuters' Refinitiv and Bloomberg professional.